emazack/controlled-forms-react/README.md

 ## Goal
 - Create a Controlled Form
-- prova
+- Use <input> and <select> form controls
-- prova 2
+- Create a dynamic onChangeHandler to handle several form controls